 This module examines corporate governance: its sources and development in history and in law, as well as its importance to the functioning of a modern economy.
 Presented in four parts, the module begins by first looking at the foundations of corporate governance: the capitalist system in which modern firms operate, and how ideas concerning property, ownership, and contracts have contributed to the evolution of corporate governance.
 The second part of the course deals with the main actors and structures of corporate governance.
 The third part of the course deals with the relationship between the modern corporation and society at large.
 The final part of the course looks at the objective and consequences of the contemporary corporate governance reform movement, and what these developments mean for the firm and its owners, and for society.

 The aim of the internship is to put into practice what has been learnt during the core fundamentals of Year 1.Completing the internship itself should help students achieve the following aims:

+The module will provide foundations to develop entrepreneurial mind-set in the context of corporate level.
+In this regard, it entails various entrepreneurial activities on multiple levels including the individual, team, or organizational level.
+This module is a theory-led and practice-oriented.
 It provides you with knowledge useful for anyone aiming at working (or researching) in the field of corporate innovation and entrepreneurship or at pursuing an entrepreneurial career.

 Year 2 students on the MSc Management (2 Year) programme must complete an academic dissertation at one of the three partner institutions – Lancaster, EM Lyon or LMU Munich.
 This is supervised by an academic member of staff in the chosen institution.